Forbiddome/Introduction-to-Programming-I/README.md

 # Introduction-to-Programming-I
-Exercises and Activities carried out for the discipline Introduction to Programming I
+## Exercises and Activities carried out during the Introduction to Programming I discipline
+## in the 1st period of the Computer Science course at UFRPE.